the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 The events you found out in the archives are mostly politics-related, having this only starting point, you decide to study 4 of major events:

-- **🦠Ebola outbreak(2014)**: A major Ebola virus disease outbreak that primarily affected West Africa, with widespread transmission reported throughout 2014.
+- **Ebola outbreak(2014)**: A major Ebola virus disease outbreak that primarily affected West Africa, with widespread transmission reported throughout 2014.

-- **🇫🇷Paris terrorist attacks(2015)**: A series of coordinated terrorist attacks that took place in Paris, France, on November 13, 2015.
+- **Paris terrorist attacks(2015)**: A series of coordinated terrorist attacks that took place in Paris, France, on November 13, 2015.

-- **🇬🇧Brexit referendum(2016)**: A national referendum held in the United Kingdom on June 23, 2016, to decide whether the country should leave the European Union.
+- **Brexit referendum(2016)**: A national referendum held in the United Kingdom on June 23, 2016, to decide whether the country should leave the European Union.

-- **🇺🇸United States presidential election🇬🇧(late 2016)**: The U.S. presidential election held on November 8, 2016, resulting in the election of Donald Trump.
+- **United States presidential election🇬🇧(late 2016)**: The U.S. presidential election held on November 8, 2016, resulting in the election of Donald Trump.

 As you were quite scared to dive into the complexity of Reddit network, your mentor gave you some **mission goals** to give you through this analysis.
 You will dive step by step into the analysis of **subreddits activity** during some events and look for correlation between the data and the event.